 First of all, people want to watch the video.
-Five, six, seven years ago when internet marketers started discovering video, people weren’t necessarily ... they didn't rely on it quite as much as they do now, but a great use case is if you look at Amazon.
+Seven years ago when internet marketers started discovering video, people weren’t necessarily relying on it quite as much as they do now, but a great use case is if you look at Amazon.
 Amazon, some of their absolute best products are Amazon Sponsored Products.
-So things like the Kindle.
-Things like the Echo.
-So any Alexa-enabled Amazon device.
+So things like the Kindle, things like the Echo, and any Alexa-enabled Amazon device.
 All of them use video to sell that gizmo in one way or another.
-They all do.

 Today, however, is more about setting the video up so people can consume it.
-So one of the tools that we use a lot is a piece of software called Wistia.
-So this is actually inside Wistia here, but let me see if I can just go to the homepage here.
-So Wistia is a platform that lets you upload your videos so that you can pull the embed code and embed it on your website, and it’s private.
+One of the tools that we use a lot is a piece of software called Wistia.
+This is actually inside Wistia here, but let me see if I can just go to the homepage here.
+Wistia is a platform that lets you upload your videos so that you can pull the embed code and embed it on your website, and it’s private.
 You can put a public channel up, people can go through that public channel, but where we started using it is it’s great to protect members’ videos, like membership content.
 The content you don’t want out there in the general public.

 Over the years, it went from having a sales video, like a VSL.
 You used to autoplay it.
 And when you autoplay that video, the sound would automatically come through your speakers, the video would start, and it was super engaging because it was new, and it was also kind of jarring if you weren’t expecting it.
 So what a lot of the browsers do now, and every browser is slightly different, but what a lot of browsers do is they make you click to enable the sound.
-And sometimes, depending on different cases and stuff, it doesn’t hold for every browser all the time, but by and large, more browsers are forcing you to interact with the video in some way for the sound to come through.
+Sometimes, depending on different cases and stuff, it doesn’t hold for every browser all the time, but by and large, more browsers are forcing you to interact with the video in some way for the sound to come through.

 Now, let’s look at the stats.
 So browser capability is one of the great things for Wistia.
 The other one is the stats tracking.
 So let’s look at the stats real quick here.
-This particular video, I can drop in a new one if I want, but our average engagement is 36%, 571 total plays, 14% play rate.
+In this particular video, I can drop in a new one if I want, but our average engagement is 36%, 571 total plays, 14% play rate.
 The 14% play rate means that only 14% of the people who hit that page, and that is a very, very well optimized, very high converting page.
 Only 14% of the people who hit that page watched the video.
 So that’s good or bad.
-It doesn’t matter, but it’s not autoplaying.
+It doesn’t matter, but it’s not auto-playing.
 So one out of every six people hit the play button.

 So it’s a worthy number.
 And then if we look at overall engagement, the video is three minutes long, 19% of people stick to the end.
 But what this lets you do is you can triage videos and figure out if they need to be edited or rerecorded or if there was any kind of big drop-off point like maybe something happened in the video, or maybe you said something, or maybe whatever that people didn’t necessarily agree with.
 So it’s just when you’re looking at sales videos, webinar replays, anything served up, then the stats help quite a bit there.

-So the way I have this automated marketing campaigns set up, if we go into ad manager here, we’ll just look at the stats of it.
+The way I have these automated marketing campaigns set up, if we go into ad manager here, we’ll just look at the stats of it.
 So we have live streams there.
 And then I have a couple of different ad sets that I turn on depending on the topic.
 This ad that is currently running right now, it’s been running for a while, we’ve had 45,000 through plays.
 So 45,000 people have watched 15 seconds of the video.
 Overall, 201,000 people have seen the video.
 It’s gotten 518,000 impressions.
 And we’ve spent a total of $1,500 on this, or $1,455.
 And 226,000 people have watched the first three seconds of that video.
 So pretty solid numbers.
 Pretty big numbers.

-So let's see here.
-So the video is three minutes and four seconds.
-So it's a pretty long video, three-minute-long video, and all in all, we have thousands of people who have watched it all the way through.
-And then remember, anybody who watches it more than 10 seconds then gets retargeted into our webinars or our lead magnets or whatever.
-So that's how we use that video on the front side.
+Let’s see here, the video is three minutes and four seconds.
+It’s a pretty long video but we have thousands of people who have watched it all the way through.
+Then remember, anybody who watches it for more than 10 seconds gets retargeted into our webinars or lead magnets.
+That’s how we use that video on the front side.